With cheap manual lenses from China and Korea growing in popularity, many people are wondering if they are worth it, or which to buy.

 For General Use

 I like that the 7Artisans is sharp out to the edge of the frame and I prefer the build quality over the Kamlan and it’s $50 cheaper.
-Which means you’ll almost have money left over to buy their 25mm f1.8.
+This means you’ll almost have money left over to buy their 25mm f1.8.

 Fujifilm > Rokinon > 7Artisans >= Kamlan